donnate/donnate.github.io/_pages/about.md

 ---

 <p><div style="text-align: justify">
+To start off, a little bit about me: I completed my PhD in Statistics in June 2020 in Stanford University, where I was lucky to be supervised by Professor <a href="https://statweb.stanford.edu/~susan/susan_person.html">Susan Holmes</a>.
+Prior to Stanford, I studied Applied Mathematics and Engineering at Ecole Polytechnique (France), where I received a Bachelor and Masters of Science.
+I was a visiting scholar in the Vision Lab at Johns Hopkins for 5 months in the summer 2015, supervised by Professor Rene Vidal.
+I was an AI Research fellow at Hudson River Trading in the summer 2019, and I was lucky to have the opportunity to intern at Facebook and G-Research during my PhD.
+</div></p>

+<p><div style="text-align: justify">
 As of August 2020, I am an Assistant Professor in the Department of Statistics at the University of Chicago.